mobileka/scope-applicator/readme.md

 The second argument is an array of allowed scopes.

-This method always returns an instance provided as a first argument, so you can call other methods of it.
+This method always returns an instance provided as a first argument, so you can call other methods on it.

 ### Usage